Being an in-patient

 Your own night attire, slippers and dressing gown.
 The hospital is centrally heated so summer attire is adequate.

-- Casual clothes eg. tracksuits to wear during the day
+- casual clothes, for example, tracksuits to wear during the day

 The hospital cannot accept any responsibility for your valuables.
 It is best to leave jewellery and other valuable items at home.